Khusheve/grocery-website/README.md

 ## grocery-website
-#a grocery website made using html,css,javascript
+#a grocery website made using html,css,javascript.